Recipe of the Month: Grilled Pineapple with Cinnamon

 My version of grilled pineapple with cinnamon

 Naturally, I left that restaurant with a need to taste that pineapple again.
 So I decided to make it myself.
 Like I said, it really couldn’t be easier… or tastier.

 Just go to the grocery store and buy a pineapple that’s peeled and cored.
 Trust me, it’s not worth peeling and coring it yourself when you can just spend the extra 2 dollars for someone else to do it for you.

 Then, slice that guy up and season that sucker with some cinnamon (as much as you see fit… I like a lot.)
 After you’ve finished prepping, throw your seasoned pineapple on a grill that’s been preheated to medium-high heat.
 Grill for 3-5 minutes on each side and enjoy Nature’s candy with a side of steak or kabobs.
 Or just by itself (;

 But, just like with everything else you eat, enjoy it with moderation.
 Fruits are full of vitamins and fiber, but they are also high in sugar.
 I’m not saying to avoid this recipe, just to stick to about two slices (:

-Want more grilling recipes?!
-Well, Elite Nutrition and Performance has developed something for you: The Man’s Guide to Becoming a Lean, Mean Grilling Machine.
-We kept men in mind because of a certain holiday coming up (cough, cough… FATHER’S DAY), but this guide can definitely be enjoyed by anyone who loves to grill… or wants to learn to love it.
+Want more grilling recipes?
+Elite Nutrition and Performance has developed something for you: The Man’s Guide to Becoming a Lean, Mean Grilling Machine.
+Although this guide can definitely be enjoyed by anyone who loves to grill… or wants to learn to love it.